Alex99y/docker-compose-bonita/README.md

 # Quick start
 ./setup.sh up daemon
-Now you can access to the Bonita Portal on http://localhost:8080/bonita
-To stop Bonita:
+Now you can access to the Bonita Portal on http://localhost:8080/bonita and login using the next credentials: admin / admin To stop Bonita:
 ./setup.sh down